- November 2025: The number of plaintiffs in the social media harm MDL, which includes Snapchat claims, rose to 2,172.

 Why are parents suing Snapchat?

-By failing to address these issues, Snapchat puts young account holders at risk of mental health problems, online predators, drug use and other dangers associated with social media addiction.
+By refusing to address these issues, Snapchat puts young account holders at risk of mental health problems, online predators, drug use and other dangers associated with social media addiction.

 Multidistrict litigation consolidates Snapchat lawsuits

 Many parents have filed social media lawsuits against Snapchat on behalf of their children.
-It’s likely that more parents will file lawsuits in the near future.
-To handle the growing number of cases, the U.S. courts have organized them into a multidistrict litigation, a type of mass tort.
+Some plaintiffs are also young adults who were harmed by social media use as teens or children.
+It’s likely that more plaintiffs will file lawsuits in the near future.
+To handle the growing number of cases, the U.S. courts have organized them into multidistrict litigation (MDL), a type of mass tort.

 Class action lawsuits vs. multidistrict litigation (MDL)